Daily Activities

 Providing nurturing care that supports each child’s unique growth is the whole point!
 I use age-appropriate activities to encourage milestones—from early tummy time and babbling to walking, talking, and playing with others.
-My goal is to create a loving, engaging environment where every child feels confident, valued, and excited to learn.
-This personalized approach is what makes my care stand out.

 Toddlers (1–3 years)